Join the adventures of Bo The Bear visiting his first bear gay wedding. by: Maustown on tumblr

 Paul said this during an event sponsored by Iowa's Faith and Freedom Collation to laughs, because nothing says "freedom" in America than to smack talk someone's opinion about gay marriage.

-Yesterday, Mitt Romney spoke at the Christian college, Liberty University, where he tried breaking through his Mormon image to become the Evangelical Christian candidate tour de force.
+Yesterday, Mitt Romney spoke at the Christian college, Liberty University, where he tried breaking through his Mormon image to become the Evangelical Christian candidate to beat.
 Pandering to the crowd, he made a couple interesting statements about gay marriage and the state of Christian values in America.
 To wit:

 Marriage is a relationship between one man and one woman.